Further information about libraries is available on the Libraries page.

 IT Suite - 24 computers for public use, free internet and email access.
 Please note that we only provide access to Google docs, sheets and slides software applications and not Microsoft Office.

 Colour and black and white A4 printing.
 You can also print from your own laptop, smartphone, tablet and home PC by using our Click-Print-Go printing facility.
-Open instructions here: Click-Print-Go Instructions (PDF)
+Click-Print-Go Instructions (pdf)

 Height adjustable desk